 Annie S. Chen

 Hi!
-I am a third-year computer science PhD student at Stanford University advised by Prof. Chelsea Finn and affiliated with the Stanford Artificial Intelligence Laboratory (SAIL).
+I am a fourth-year computer science PhD student at Stanford University advised by Prof. Chelsea Finn and affiliated with the Stanford Artificial Intelligence Laboratory (SAIL).

-I am supported by an NSF Graduate Research Fellowship.
+I am supported by an NSF Graduate Research Fellowship and an OpenAI Superalignment Fellowship.

-Previously, I received a B.S. in math and M.S. in computer science, both also at Stanford.
-I have also been a research intern at Google Brain, where I learned a lot working with Pete Florence.
+I recently spent six months as a full-time student researcher at Google DeepMind in London.
+Previously, in 2021, I received a joint B.S. in math and M.S. in computer science, both also at Stanford.
+I was also a research intern at Google Brain, where I learned a lot working with Pete Florence.

-I am originally from Boulder, Colorado, and outside of research, I enjoy spending time outdoors, playing tennis, and learning to play the guitar.
-I care about creating an inclusive research culture and co-organize the Stanford CS Undergraduate Mentoring Program, which matches undergraduate students with graduate student mentors and aims to increase the participation of underrepresented minorities in computer science research.
+I am originally from Boulder, Colorado, and outside of research, I enjoy spending time outdoors (hiking and backpacking), playing tennis, and learning to play the guitar.

 Please feel free to reach out about research or any advice I can help with!